yasserbdj96/hiphp/README.md

 <br>
 <h2>What is Hiphp?</h2>
-<p>HIPHP is BackDoor to control PHP-based sites & it can be controlled by sending commands, files and tokens to the site using HTTP/HTTPS protocol with the POST/GET method from port 80.
-After placing HIPHP_HOLE_CODE to any PHP file on the target website, you will have permission to access it, read all files, edit, delete, download and even upload new files.
-HIPHP allows you to connect tor network sites or normal sites.
-Also, this back door is a password protected.</p>
+<p>The BackDoor of HIPHP allows you to control the websites that are based on PHP using HTTP/HTTPS protocol.
+It works by sending files, tokens, and commands to the site using port 80's POST/GET method.
+After placing the HIPHP_HOLE_CODE into any PHP file, it will allow you to access it and perform various activities such as downloading and editing files.
+It also allows you to connect to tor networks, this BackDoor is a password protected.</p>

 <table>
 	<tr>